Skyost/RateMyApp/README.md

       context,
       title: 'Rate this app', // The dialog title.
       message: 'You like this app ?
 Then take a little bit of your time to leave a rating :', // The dialog message.
-      onRatingChanged: (stars) { // Triggered when the user updates the star rating. return [ // Return a list of actions (that will be shown at the bottom of the dialog).
+      onRatingChanged: (_, stars) { // Triggered when the user updates the star rating. return [ // Return a list of actions (that will be shown at the bottom of the dialog).
           FlatButton(
             child: Text('OK'),